 Fitness classes, life skills, women's health issues, water classes, wellness clinics and an annual health fair are just some of the exciting programs available to students living on or off campus.
-CSM's Wellness Coordinator organizes exercise times and fun activities, wellness classes, and events to enrich students' overall health and wellness.
+Student Development offers opportunities for exercise and fun recreational activities, wellness classes, and health education programs to enrich students' overall health and wellness.
 These activities encourage participation and fun!
 Free memberships to the Lied Fitness Center are available to all CSM students.